HaSan1y/res/README.md

-yes i hasan yildirim made this website. with a little help of chatgpd.
+##<h1>yes, i hasan yildirim made the website, with a little help of chatgpd.</h1>

-beware, the sites still in construction. intention of the site, crud operations with nodejs+indexdb.., dont tell me things can look better and function better, i know that! im here to try and learn, if i wanted i could copy someone elses work, but that is not my intention, not what im here for.
+- beware, the sites still in construction. intention of the site, `crud` operations with nodejs+indexdb..